Garbage and Recycling Collection Program

 On Wednesdays during the month of January, LRS will pick-up holiday trees at no cost.
 Remove all lights, ornaments and garland and place tree at the parkway behind the curb.

 LRS provides, at no charge, semi-annual one-day collection of large quantities of household garbage in mid-May and mid-October.
 Clean-up days are an opportunity for residents to dispose of items that are not generally included in garbage collection such as furniture, appliances, boxes and tires.
 However, hazardous waste (paint, gas, chemicals, etc.), building materials (wood, lumber, drywall, etc.) and landscape waste (trees, branches, logs, leaves, etc.) are not included in this program.
+The semi-annual clean up days are on Wednesday, May 2nd and Wednesday, October 3rd.

 Disposing of Paint